Introduction

 Important Dates

-- Mini-symposium proposals - currently being accepted (see
+- Mini-symposium proposals - no longer being accepted (here)

-- Abstract submission by 3rd May 2019 (this is definite - it will not be extended)
+- Abstract submission closed on 3rd May 2019 (this is definite - it will not be extended)

 - The conference: 18 - 21 June 2019